-Adoption of New and Amended Accounting Standards and Interpretation
+Adoption of New and Amended Accounting Standards and Interpretations

-The accounting policies adopted in the preparation of the Group's consolidated financial statements are consistent with those of the previous financial year, except for the adoption of the following new and amended accounting pronouncements which became effective January 1, 2022.
-The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective beginning January 1, 2023.
+The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
 Unless otherwise indicated, adoption of these new standards did not have an impact on the consolidated financial statements of the Group.